Glasses for your face shape

 Did you know that more than half of adults think glasses won't suit them?* At Boots, we think you should wear whatever frames make you feel the most fabulous, but there are a few tips and tricks for selecting glasses frames that flatter your features.
 For the five most common face shapes, there are certain frames that may suit you better than others, helping you to feel fantastic in your glasses.

 To determine your face shape, compare a recent photo or selfie of your face with those below, making sure you are looking straight into the camera.
 The idea is to use frames that are complementary to your face shape to balance and highlight your best features.
 Remember, it's only a guide and you should wear whichever frames you fall in love with.

 The most common shape, an oval face is typically defined as one and a half times longer than its width with a chin slightly narrower than the forehead.
 Because the features on an oval face shape are considered rather balanced, most styles will suit you.
-Try a selection of different shapes to find your favourite but try not to go too large or too small – a cat-eye shape is on trend and will help to enhance your cheekbones.
+Try a selection of different shapes to find your favourite but try not to go too large or too small – we recommend going for styles that are a little wider than the widest part of your face.

 A round face is characterised by wider cheekbones, a round chin and a curved hairline.
 Add balance and definition to your softer features by trying more angular frames.
 Square or rectangular frames tend to suit round faces, making them appear longer.
 Choose frames that enhance your unique style - rimless or delicate arm details are great for work or go for a bold colour to make a statement.

 A square face shape is typically angular with a square jaw line and a wider forehead in proportion to the length of the face.
 Round or oval frames suit square faces, creating balance by softening sharp angles.
 The interesting shape of round glasses add a cool, vintage feel to your look while oval frames are classic and elegant – go as bold as you like.